atharvabhakane/mcp-llamaIndex/README.md

 ## 📘 Second Method: Markdown Format + Robust Entity Extraction

-### Why Markdown, LlamaParse, and Streaming?
+### Why Markdown, LlamaIndex, and Streaming?
-After struggling with text parsing, I realized I needed a format that preserved the structure of my documents. **LlamaParse** turned out to be perfect—it keeps headings, bold text, and key-value pairs clear.
+After struggling with text parsing, I realized I needed a format that preserved the structure of my documents. **LlamaIndex** turned out to be perfect—it keeps headings, bold text, and key-value pairs clear.
 Plus, switching to HTTP streaming made everything faster and more reliable.

 ### What You'll Build
-A tool that extracts entities from PDFs using markdown-formatted output from **LlamaParse**, so you get accurate, well-structured results every time.
+A tool that extracts entities from PDFs using markdown-formatted output from **LlamaIndex**, so you get accurate, well-structured results every time.

 ### How to Run It (Step-by-Step)